-This course is designed to improve written and oral communication skills within the context of the business environment.
+(3) This course is designed to improve written and oral communication skills within the context of the business environment.
 Students will learn to prepare various business letters, reports, and other forms of written communication.
 Decision-making and problem-solving techniques are emphasized through an introduction to case study methods.
 Students are introduced to electronic presentation media and encouraged to use other technological means to communicate with the professor and with each other.
-(Prerequisite: ENG 111)
+Prerequisite: ENG111 or permission of instructor.

-BSA 210 Introduction to Marketing
+BSA 212 Introduction to Hospitality & Tourism